iburamincloud/Python/Homework1/README.md

 - EN: For the word "ktun", but also works with different words.

--TR: "Ktun" kelimesi içindir ama farklı kelimelerle de çalışır.
+- TR: "Ktun" kelimesi içindir ama farklı kelimelerle de çalışır.